-The Group has adopted the Corporate Disclosure Policy, which sets out the procedures and controls for handling and disseminating inside information, with a particular focus on the disclosure of material information to investors, analysts and media.
+The Group has adopted the Corporate Disclosure Policy, which sets out the procedures and controls for the handling and dissemination of inside information, with a particular focus on the disclosure of material information to investors, analysts and media.
 This policy also identifies spokespersons and clearly outlines the responsibilities for communication with each Stakeholder group.
 Details are available on the Company's website: www.hysan.com.hk/governance.